muratk5n/thirdwave/en/README.md

 many times before, and they run the country along with its nukes.
 Obviously a coup would be bad.

-"Pakistan's could become a failed state and their nukes could fall in the hands of extremists"
+"Pakistan could become a failed state and their nukes could fall in the hands of extremists"

----

-You really haven't done shit have you..?

-Why does UN exist anyway?

-"UN’s Bachelet wraps up Xinjiang trip without seeing where China locks up Uyghur activists"

 ---